 - Grace to you and peace from God our Father and the Anointed Lord Jesus,

-- the One who gave Himself for our sins, so He might rescue us from the evil age which *is at hand, according to the will of our God and Father,
+- the One who gave Himself for our sins, so He might rescue us from the evil age which is *present, according to the will of our God and Father,

 Don’t Desert the True Gospel

-- I marvel that you’re so quickly deserting the One who called you by the grace of the Anointed for a different gospel,
+- I marvel that you’re so quickly turning away from the One who called you by the grace of the Anointed for a different gospel,

-- which isn’t really another gospel, except there are some who are deeply shaking you, wanting to corrupt the gospel of the Anointed.
+- which isn’t really another gospel, except there are some deeply shaking you and wanting to corrupt the gospel of the Anointed.

 - For now, do I seek favor from men, or God?
 Or do I seek to please men?
 Yet if I was pleasing men, I wouldn’t be a slave of the Anointed.

-- For brothers, I make known to you the gospel which was preached by me, that it’s not from men.
+- For brothers, I make known to you the gospel which was preached by me, that it’s not from man.

 - For I neither received it from man, nor was I taught it; but I received it through a revelation of Jesus the Anointed.

-- For you heard of my former way of life in Judaism, that I was persecuting the church exceedingly beyond measure and was ravaging it.
+- For you heard of my former way of life in Judaism, that I was persecuting the church of God exceedingly beyond measure and was ravaging it.

 - But when God (the One who set me apart from my mother’s womb and who called me through His grace) was pleased